SurvivalElectronics/Blender-2.79-for-ARMv7/README.md

 ## Bugs

-The version obtained with this configuration is expected to contain errors.
+The version of blender obtained with this configuration is not thoroughly tested, therefore it will have errors.